Bridging the gap in access to oxygen: Access to Medicine Foundation & EBC co-hosts roundtable that identifies 10 key actions

 “Lack of access to medical oxygen has been an issue for years, particularly for children with pneumonia.
 The COVID-19 pandemic is bringing the life-saving power of oxygen to greater attention.
 It is a critical moment to combine the Foundation’s network and model for spurring change with the mandate and experience of the Every Breath Counts coalition, and create a unique opportunity for discussion.”
 Jayasree K. Iyer, Executive Director, Access to Medicine Foundation

 Addressing access to medical oxygen is a key pillar of the work of the Every Breath Counts Coalition.
 The Coalition supports LMICs to reduce deaths from pneumonia, especially among children and including from COVID-19.
 The Coalition is committed to engaging the world’s leading suppliers of medical oxygen in the access to oxygen agenda in the context of COVID-19 and the UN’s Sustainable Development Goals.
-It is a public-private partnership representing United Nations and multilateral health agencies, donor governments and foundations, companies, non-government organisations (NGOs) and academic institutions.
+It is a public-private partnership representing United Nations and multilateral health agencies, donor governments and foundations, companies, non-government organizations (NGOs) and academic institutions.

 October 2020